jakewebber/Hangman-Solver/README.md

-Hangman-Solver
+Word-Solver
 ==============

-Java Swing Hangman Solver GUI
+Java Swing Word Solver

 <h2>How To Run</h2>
 Download the ZIP file - this includes an executable JAR file, an English dictionary file, and the background image for the GUI.